ida-arbeitszeit/workers-control/docs/concepts.rst

 We consider a plan "active" when it has been approved and not yet expired.
 The expiration date is approval date plus planned timeframe.
 After expiration, consumption cannot be registered anymore on that plan.

-See the "PlanDraft" and "Plan" records in :py:mod:`arbeitszeit.records` for details and actual implementation.
-To dive deeper, you could also have a look at the following interactors in :py:mod:`arbeitszeit.interactors`:
+See the "PlanDraft" and "Plan" records in :py:mod:`workers_control.core.records` for details and actual implementation.
+To dive deeper, you could also have a look at the following interactors in :py:mod:`workers_control.core.interactors`:

 * CreatePlanDraft
 * FilePlanWithAccounting